jdrbc/podly_pure_podcasts/README.md

 ## How To Run

-You have two options to get started:
+You have a few options to get started:

 - **Deploy on Railway**:
    - quick and easy setup in the cloud, follow our [Railway deployment guide](docs/how_to_run_railway.md).